FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 Slow migrations make a different set of tradeoffs.
 You don't have the upfront effort, apart from creating the connection and updating your applications.
 The risks of a failed migration are limited to the user who is migrating.
 However, you will need to run both systems for a longer period of time.
 So, a slow migration is a lower risk, longer duration approach.

+## Conclusion

+Migrating user data is never fun.
+But doing so can save you money, allow new features or reduce operational headaches by consolidating users.
+I hope this overview of the different migration approaches that we've seen here at FusionAuth is helpful in guiding you toward the migration that works for you.